ansys/pymechanical/doc/source/faq.rst

       `app.new() <../api/ansys/mechanical/core/embedding/app/App.html#App.new>`_
       method.

-.. dropdown:: How to check if license is active with PyMechanical ?
+.. dropdown:: How do you check if a license is active with PyMechanical?
+    :animate: fade-in-slide-down

-    Mechanical product related information can be printed with remote and embedding mode as given below
+    Information about Mechanical can be printed with remote and embedding mode:

     .. tab-set::